kbountro/cSAX/README.md

 ## Introduction <a name="introduction"></a>
 The cSAX (Clustering SAX) [[1]](#1) method is an extension of the well-known SAX [[2]](#2) (Symbolic Aggregate Approximation) for time-series dimensionality reduction.
-The main contribution of the method is a SAX-based representation oriented for high-level mining tasks that employs the Mean-Shift clustering method and is shown to enhance anomaly detection in the lower-dimensional space.
+The main contribution of the method is a SAX-based representation oriented for high-level mining tasks that employs the Mean-Shift clustering method for the descritization and is shown to enhance anomaly detection in the lower-dimensional space.
 The accuracy has been measured for anomaly detection and discord discovery.

 ## Files Description <a name="files"></a>